-Consultation on the Final Revisions to the Proposed Source Protection Plans comments containing a number of recommended revisions were received from the Ontario Ministry of the Environment and Climate Change (MOECC) on August 2nd, 2013.
+Consultation on the Final Revisions to the Proposed Source Protection Plans

+After submission of the Proposed Source Protection Plans on August 21st, 2012, initial comments containing a number of recommended revisions were received from the Ontario Ministry of the

+Environment and Climate Change (MOECC) on August 2nd, 2013.
 A final set of recommended revisions were received from the MOECC on October 31st, 2013.
 The Source Protection Committee reviewed these comments, and provided direction to staff about appropriate revisions at meetings held in September and November 2013.
 Additionally, staff brought forward a recommendation to add an additional policy to the Plans, which was approved by the Committee at the September 2013 meeting.